marshmallow-code/marshmallow/README.rst

             self.created_at = dt.datetime.now()

-Create a serializer by defining a class with a ``FIELDS`` variable, which is a dictionary mapping attribute names to a field class that formats the final output of the serializer.
+Create a serializer by defining a class  which is a dictionary mapping attribute names to a field class that formats the final output of the serializer.

 .. code-block:: python

     from marshmallow import Serializer, fields

     class UserSerializer(Serializer):
+        name = fields.String
-        FIELDS = {
+        email = fields.String
-            "name": fields.String,
-            'email': fields.String,
-            'created_at': fields.DateTime
+        created_at = fields.DateTime
-        }

 Serializing Objects